 When you buy through links on our site, we may earn a commission at no cost to you.
 We evaluate products independently.
 Commissions do not affect our evaluations.

 SmugMug has been around since 2002.
 A dynamic father and son duo whose common love of digital photography led them to create the portfolio platform that came as a precursor to the proliferation of digital photography.
 It was not until after one year that digital camera finally started to overshadow their film brethren.

-Today SmugMug is arguably one the most popular web service for hosting photos among photographers, if not the most popular.
+Today, SmugMug is arguably one of the most popular web service for hosting photos among photographers, if not the most popular.
 With such talented photographers as Benjamin Von Wong throwing in their support by hosting their photos on SmugMug at least, they have the PR part right.

 SmugMug is an online gallery that hosts your photos.
 It is a portfolio platform, but it is actually more than that.
 It is because it allows you to display your images in the most user-friendly and convenient way.
 Plus, it also allows you to use your branding easily.

-Using the interface and get a workable website up is not that difficult after all.
-Loading your images to the website, creating galleries and filling up the content areas takes very little effort.
+Using the interface and getting a workable website up is not that difficult after all.
+Loading your images to the website, creating galleries, and filling up the content areas take very little effort.
 There are a bunch of well-made templates that you can use.

 There are some issues, however.
 SmugMug does add something of a hint of self-branding in the form of a subtle header and footer.
-So, it's not absolutely branding-free.
-You can have these removed though.
-You will have to use a custom CSS.
+So, it’s not absolutely branding-free.
+You can have these removed, though.
+You will have to use custom CSS.

 The problem is it is difficult and you will need help in case you are not proficient with CSS and HTML coding.
 Thankfully, SmugMug is a better platform to work with custom CSS compared to Zenfolio; the other platform that we are going to learn about.
 There is a lot that you can do with custom CSS on SmugMug though if you know what you are doing.